AbigalChulchill/Crypto-Account-Data/README.md

 $ cd /Users/mac/Desktop/folder/

-Start the PHP built in web server using this command:
+Start the basic web server that is built–in to PHP using this command:

 $ php -S localhost:8000

 Leave the window running in the background.

 Now test the script, it should run in a web browser at this address.
-Loading the page should get data from the exchange and print it out in the page:

 http://localhost:8000/

+Loading this page should get data from the exchange and show it in the web browser.

 ## PULL DATA INTO MICROSOFT EXCEL VIA WEB QUERY